TheMicronauts/TORAIZ-AS-1-Help/README.md

 This XML file is a MIDI Part (pattern) ready to be imported into Cubase or Nuendo (via *File > Import > Track Archive…*), which includes all the MIDI messages that control the TORAIZ AS-1’s sound parameters, with names and comments entered as Text / Score Events:

 I usually place this type of pattern at the beginning of the main MIDI track controlling a synth.
-Playing it resets the performance parameters and restores the base sound for the song—without needing a preset recall or a SysEx dump.
+Playing it resets the performance parameters, the synth configuration, and restores the base sound for the song—without needing a SysEx dump.

 Thanks to the Acoustic Feedback function in Cubendo’s List Editor, I also use it to remotely program the patch, without having to navigate through the synth’s menus and submenus.